220613-pwa-ext/training/project-0/README.md

 - Run the application on a docker image
 - Deploy the application to an AWS EC2 instance
 - Use at least 1 stored procedure w/ Postgres
-- Additional resources and RESTful endpoints (in addition to the clients and accounts resources in the main requirements)
+- Additional resources and RESTful endpoints (in addition to the customers and accounts resources in the main requirements)